 Can I eat eggs past the Code Date?

 On average, a 45 to 49 day code is put on eggs to ensure maximum freshness and Grade A quality.
-Eggs up to three weeks a month past the code date are still safe to eat.
+Eggs three weeks to a month past the code date are still safe to eat.
 It is some of the functional properties that might not be as good (e.g. they may not bind cakes together as well).
 The rate at which quality is lost depends on many factors including handling and storage practices, and temperatures.
 To be safe, it is best to thoroughly cook any eggs that are past their code date or eggs that have been out of refrigeration for several days that may be within the code date.
 That means that yolks should not be runny.

 How are Double Yolk eggs formed?